aws-samples/shopfloor-connectivity/docs/README.md

 configurable.
 Default implementations are provided, but can be replaced by custom ones by implementing a minimal interface, and adding the implementation (JAR file) to the configuration.

+## Protocol Adapters

+An [SFC protocol adapter](./adapters/README.md) is used to read data from one or more industrial devices.
+This adapter interface abstracts the used protocol from and delivers the data with additional metadata in a common format to the SFC Core.
+The interface is designed so that AWS, 3rd parties, or customers can [easily extend SFC](./sfc-extending.md) with new protocol adapters without any modifications to the rest of the framework.

 ## Target Adapters